 Record Series Title - Please include the official series title as noted on the retention schedule.

 File Years - Indicate the year or span of years covered by the records.

 Cite Specific Law(s) that State These Records are Confidential - If all of the records are confidential and not open to public inspection, please provide a full citation of the relevant state or federal law, including section subdivisions. (for example, cite O.C.G.A.
 50-18-72(a)(11.3) instead of a shorter form such as “Georgia Open Records Act” or O.C.G.A.
 50-18-72).
 Specific citations facilitate appropriate records disposition.
 If only a portion of the transmittal is classified as confidential, please include the citation as above and also use the content and container listing section to identify which individual folders or boxes are restricted.

 Records Custodian Transferring Records - Fill in the name and full contact information for the person who is responsible for transferring the records and who knows where the records are stored in the agency.
 This may or may not be the same person as the agency records management officer.

 Agency RMO (Records Management Officer) - Fill in the name of the person who is the official head of the agency’s records management program.

 After completing the yellow-shaded fields, go to line 40 of the form and supply the box numbers and contents of those boxes.
 Enter box numbers under the Container # heading; enter folder titles under the List Contents column heading.
-If you run out of space on the electronic transmittal form, click on the second tab at the bottom, Permanent Records Transfer List.
+If you run out of space on the electronic transmittal form, please contact the Archives for a continuation sheet.